Walleye Regulation Fact Sheets

 Game and Fish Department ﬁsheries biologists have made a concerted eﬀort the past few years to review all possible length regulation restrictions, and routinely reassess when conditions change.
 From the extra effort to conduct these evaluations, biologists have not found any instances where data supports a length restriction to improve existing walleye populations.

-In North Dakota, the Missouri River/Lake Oahe is the only walleye population that relies entirely on natural reproduction, while at Devils Lake both natural reproduction and stocking contribute to the population.
-All other waters, including Lake Sakakawea, are supplemented or maintained through stocking.
+In North Dakota, the Missouri River/ Lake Oahe is the only walleye population that relies entirely on natural reproduction, while at Devils Lake both natural reproduction and stocking contribute to the population.
+While other waters, including Lake Sakakawea, do experience natural reproduction, all are supplemented or maintained through stocking.

 A typical walleye population can sustain total mortality rates up to 40-55 percent, according to scientiﬁc literature from across North America.
 Rates above 55 percent become problematic.

-In 2015 total mortality was estimated at 31 percent for Lake Oahe.
+Total mortality rates on the Lake Oahe, Devils Lake and Lake Sakakawea have ranged from 31-36 percent in recent years.
 On the Missouri River in 2015, total mortality was higher at 51 percent, but still within the sustainable range.
 A large portion of the mortality since 2012 was due to natural causes from the lack of forage after the 2011 flood, and not from angler harvest.
-Angler harvest of larger fish has been relatively low in recent years.
-From May 15 through June 30, 2015, creel clerks measured roughly 1,800 harvested walleye on the Missouri River and Lake Oahe, with only 1 percent 20 inches or longer.

-Since mortality is not excessively high, it’s also not surprising that reproduction is not being aﬀected.
-Anglers have expressed concern over the harvest of large prespawn walleye from Devils Lake’s tributary coulees every spring.
-Fishing was very good in the coulees in the spring of 2009.
+Since mortality is not excessively high, it’s also not surprising that reproduction has not been aﬀected.
+Anglers have expressed concern over the harvest of large pre-spawn walleye from Devils Lake’s tributary coulees every spring.
+The spring of 2009 stands out because flows were high and fishing was very good in the coulees that spring.
 That same year, Game and Fish biologists recorded the highest walleye reproduction ever documented on Devils Lake, without stocking any walleyes in the lake in 2009.
 This strongly indicates that natural reproduction is a significant contributor to the walleye population, even with the spring harvest.

 Lake Sakakawea currently has a walleye population with a much higher proportion of 20-inch-plus walleye than the Missouri River and Lake Oahe.
-From June 1 through August 15, 2018, creel clerks measured nearly 10,000 walleye harvested by anglers, and only 276 would have required release if a one-over-20-inch regulation had been in place.
+From June 1 through August 15, 2018, creel clerks measured nearly 10,000 walleye harvested by anglers, and only 276 would have been released if a one-over 20 inch regulation had been in place.

 Surveys commonly show that anglers tend to voluntarily release fish over 20 inches.
-For example, on Devils Lake in 2016, the proportion of 20-inch and larger walleye in the population survey was 8.2 percent of the population, while the proportion of fish of the same size harvested by anglers that summer was only 3.4 percent.
+For example, on Devils Lake from 2013-2019, the proportion of 20 inch and larger walleye in the population survey averaged 6.6 percent of the population, while the proportion of fish of the same size harvested by anglers over the same time period averaged only 3.4 percent.

 Size limits to restrict the harvest of fish simply don’t work when anglers aren’t having a major impact on the population to begin with.
 Game and Fish is fortunate to have suﬃcient long-term information to help effectively manage the state’s ﬁsheries.
 At current ﬁshing eﬀort and exploitation rates, Game and Fish biologists are conﬁdent that a one-over regulation would serve no biological or social purpose.